Thursday 19 September

 Moderator: Fabrice CAILLOL (Marseille, France)

-Keynote Speakers: Michael CLANCY, Marc GIOVANNINI (Chef) (Keynote Speaker, Marseille, France)
+Keynote Speakers: Michael CLANCY, Marc GIOVANNINI (Keynote Speaker, Marseille, France)

 Amphithéatre